dteal/gdsiistl/README.md

 pip install triangle
 ```

-The last module, triangle, compiles a C library, which may cause problems on Windows.
+The modules `gdspy` and `triangle` compile C libraries, which may cause trouble on Windows; it might require you to first install Microsoft Visual C++ Build Tools (e.g., from https://visualstudio.microsoft.com/downloads).

 Finally: